ASafaeirad/knowledge/Mastery/Competence.md

 > Competency is measurable and can be developed through training.

-Some scholars see "competence" as a combination of practical & theoretical knowledge, cognitive skills, behavior, and values used to improve performance
+Some scholars see "competence" as a combination of practical & theoretical knowledge, cognitive skills, behavior, and values used to improve performance.

 ![[Competence Hierarchy.png]]